authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 users.*

 *__Important Note:__ This **must** either not be configured at all i.e. commented or completely absent from the configuration, or it must be an absolute HTTPS URL which contains a valid sector identifier JSON document.
-An empty string is not a valid configuration.*
+The JSON document is NOT validated at this stage but will be in the future.*

 Authelia utilizes UUID version 4 subject identifiers.
 By default the public [Subject Identifier Type] is utilized for all clients.
 This means the subject identifiers will be the same for all clients.
 This configuration option enables